Gum/Periodontal Disease

 Professional Treatment

-It is the responsibility of the dental clinician to ensure that any dental treatment provided minimises plaque retention; this is a part of treatment planning.
-Clear advice must be given on the need to clean bridges, dentures and orthodontic appliances (braces) effectively and regularly.
-Calculus (or tartar) is a form of hardened (mineralised) plaque, which can form on teeth both above gum level and within periodontal pockets.
-Calculus cannot be removed by toothbrushing; careful professional scaling is needed for its removal.
-While appropriate professional treatment is important, it must be stressed that the highest priority for plaque control is effective daily oral hygiene by the individual.
+planning.
+Clear advice must be given on the need to clean bridges, dentures, dental implants, and orthodontic appliances (braces) effectively and regularly.
+Calculus (or tartar) is a form of mineralised and hardened plaque, which can form on teeth both above or below the gum level and within periodontal pockets.
+Calculus cannot be removed by toothbrushing and careful professional scaling is needed for its removal.
+While appropriate professional treatment is important, it must be stressed that the highest priority for dental plaque control is effective daily oral hygiene by the individual,supervised and supported if required.